Workiva/dart_codemod/README.md

 }
 ```

-Similarly, there is an `ElementVisitingSuggestor` that works with any
-`ElementVisitor` and operates on the file's fully resolved `LibraryElement`.

 > If you're not familiar with the analyzer API, in particular the `AstNode`
-> class hierarchy and the `AstVisitor`/`ElementVisitor` pattern, it may be a
+> class hierarchy and the `AstVisitor` pattern, it may be a good opportunity to
-> good opportunity to browse the analyzer source code or look at the AST
+> browse the analyzer source code or look at the AST visiting suggestor codemods
-> visiting suggestor codemods that are linked below in the
+> that are linked below in the [references section](#references) to see what is
-> [references section](#references) to see what is possible with this approach.
+> possible with this approach.

 ## Running a Codemod